Diversity Analysis of Bit-Interleaved Coded Multiple Beamforming with Orthogonal Frequency Division Multiplexing: Maximum Achievable Diversity of BICMB-OFDM

 \subsection{Full Diversity Condition}

-Based on the results of (\ref{eq:pep_diversity}) and (\ref{eq:diversity}), full diversity of $N_rN_tL$ \cite{Jafarkhani_STC} can be achieved if and only if all elements in the first column of the $\mathbf{A}$ matrix are non-zero, i.e., $\alpha_{m,1} \neq 0, \forall m$, for all error events.
+Note that since the subcarriers are independent of each other in the case of $M=L$, the MIMO channels in (\ref{eq:channel_frequency}) in the frequency domain can be addressed as the block fading MIMO channels considered in \cite{Gresset_STC_BICM}.
+According to \cite{Gresset_STC_BICM}, the full diversity is $N_rN_tL$, which is consistent with the full diversity of frequency selective fading MIMO channels \cite{Jafarkhani_STC}.
+Based on the results of (\ref{eq:pep_diversity}) and (\ref{eq:diversity}), full diversity of $N_rN_tL$ can be achieved by BICMB-OFDM if and only if all entries in the first column of the $\mathbf{A}$ matrix are non-zero, i.e., $\alpha_{m,1} \neq 0, \forall m$, for all error events.
 To meet such requirements of the $\alpha$-spectra, the condition $R_cSL \leq 1$ needs to be satisfied.
-In the following, the proof of the full diversity condition with the rate of the convolutional code is provided. \begin{IEEEproof} To prove the necessity, assume that an information bit sequence $\mathbf{b}$ with length $JR_cSL$ is transmitted, then a bit sequence $\mathbf{c}_{m,s}$ containing $J$ bits is transmitted at the $s$th subchannel of the $m$th subcarrier.
-If $R_cSL>1$, because the number of different codewords $2^{JR_cSL}$ is larger than the number of different bit sequences $\mathbf{c}_{m,s}$, $2^J$, there always exists a pair of codewords result in the same $\mathbf{c}_{m,s}$.
-As a result, the pairs of codewords with the same $\mathbf{c}_{m,1}$ cause full diversity loss.
+In the following, the proof of the full diversity condition with the rate of the convolutional code is provided.

+\begin{IEEEproof} To prove the necessity, assume that an information bit sequence $\mathbf{b}$ with length $N_b=JR_cSL$ is transmitted, then a bit sequence $\mathbf{c}_{m,s}$ containing $J$ bits is transmitted at the $s$th subchannel of the $m$th subcarrier.
+If $R_cSL>1$, because the number of different codewords $2^{N_b}$ is larger than the number of different bit sequences $\mathbf{c}_{m,s}$, $2^J$, there always exists at least a pair of codewords which results in the same $\mathbf{c}_{m,s}$.
+As a result, the pairs of codewords with the same $\mathbf{c}_{m,1}$ result in $\alpha_{m,1} = 0$, and therefore cause full diversity loss.

 To prove the sufficiency, consider a bit interleaver employing simple rotation with the condition $R_cSL \leq 1$.
-In this case, all subchannels at each subcarrier could be assigned to one branch of the trellis structure of the convolutional code.
-Since the trellis of the convolutional can be designed such that the coded bits generated from the first branch splitting from the zero state are all error bits of an error event, each subchannel of all subcarriers could be used at least once for all error paths, which guarantees $\alpha_{m,1} \neq 0, \forall m$.
+Simple rotation means that the coded bits are multiplexed for each subchannel at each subcarrier, with increasing order of subchannels first and then subcarriers, i.e., the first subchannel of the first subcarrier, $\cdots$, the last subchannel of the first subcarrier, the first subchannel of the second subcarrier, and so on.
+Because $R_c \leq 1/(SL)$, the number of coded bits generated from each section in the trellis structure of the convolutional code is no less than $SL$.
+In this case, all subchannels at each subcarrier could be assigned to one section in the trellis structure of the convolutional code.
+Since the trellis of the convolutional code can be designed such that the coded bits generated from the first branch splitting from the zero state are all errored bits of an error event, each subchannel of all subcarriers could be used at least once, which guarantees $\alpha_{m,1} \neq 0, \forall m$, for all error paths.
 Therefore, full diversity can be achieved.

 This concludes the proof. \end{IEEEproof}